 As with anything you do, you should always follow some golden rules when it comes to Internet marketing analytics.
 These include:

 - Use a reputable data analytics platform.
 If you’re serious about collecting analytics data, it isn’t worth it to go for the cheapest analytics platform available.
-Get the best you can within your budget, or hire an Internet marketing analytics firm that has already invested in a robust program.
+Get the best analytics tool you can within your budget, or hire an Internet marketing analytics firm that has already invested in a robust program.

 - Understand that data doesn’t lie.
 Even if you don’t like your data, it doesn’t make it innately bad.
 You just have to get accustomed to learning from it.